Cwei1/ChessAI/README.md

 Instructions: All of the java files are inside of the directory "Final-Version".
 Go into this directory and run the command "javac *.java" to compile all java files.
 After which you will be able to run the program by typing in "java Run".

 What Works: The possible moves of all chess pieces follow the standard rules of Chess.
-Castling is functional.
 The user can play against the computer in Single-Player Mode.
 Pawns can be upgraded to pieces of higher value once they reach the opponent's side.

 What Doesn't Work: Everything works in our version of Chess, however Single-Player Mode is extremely slow due to the large number of moves the computer has to look through and calculate.